Sherloks/OWAPI/README.md

      For Debian/Ubuntu, you can install one with:
      `sudo apt install redis-server`

-     You can enable it with:
+     You can enable it at boot with:
+     `sudo systemctl enable redis-server`

+     You can start it with:
-     `sudo systemctl enable redis-server && sudo systemctl start redis-server`.
+     `sudo systemctl start redis-server`.

  4. **Install the requirements.**

      For debian-based systems, run this first:
         `sudo apt install libxslt-dev python3-dev build-essential zlib1g-dev pkg-config`

+     To install pipenv (if you're using Ubuntu 17.10):

+        `sudo apt install software-properties-common python-software-properties`
+        `sudo add-apt-repository ppa:pypa/ppa`
+        `sudo apt update`
+        `sudo apt install pipenv`

      To set up the virtualenv:
      `pipenv install`